Disk Configurations

 RAID Level 0 (striped RAID)

-Treats several drives as a single drive in order to speed up reading from and writing to the drive.
-Basically, it breaks up a file into several parts and writes those parts simultaneously to multiple drives at once.
+RAID 0 treats several drives as a single drive in order to speed up reading from and writing to the drive.
+Basically, it breaks up a file into several parts and writes those parts to multiple drives simultaneously.
 While it increases speed, it also increases risk.
 A failure of one drive destroys all the data.
 RAID 0 is also used to create a single large volume.
-We generally do not recommend the use of RAID 0.

 RAID Level 1 (mirrored RAID)